madebykind/madebykind-v3/content/work/unesco.md

 date: 2023-06-28T12:26:29.707Z
 cover_img: images/work-unesco-refugees.jpg
 cover_img_alt: Three child refugees in a tent Kabul
-intro: UNESCO, the United Nations Educational, Scientific and Cultural Organization, promotes peace and security through international cooperation in education, sciences, culture, communication, and information.
+intro: UNESCO, the United Nations Educational, Scientific and Cultural Organisation, promotes peace and security through international cooperation in education, sciences, culture, communication, and information.
 Their mission is to foster global citizens who are free of hate and intolerance, to provide quality education for all, and to strengthen bonds between nations through cultural heritage.
 key_stat: null
 topics:
   - Illustration